~ Bob Ashcom

 three children: Wilson, Annabel & Angus (below left).
 Rob and

-wife Angela have one daughter: Isabella (left).
+wife Angela have two daughters, Isabella & Laurel.

 owned a real estate office in Charlottesville where she specialized in